 You’ll want to keep yourself calm, cool, and collected.
 If someone upsets you, that means you need to FindYourRelaxedPlace.
 I can teach you how.
 Do your Convey Relaxation Exercises until you get to a point where you can rid your body of tension at any given moment.

 What if I’m shy or an introvert?

-If you want to have extraordinary networking opportunities, establish fun, productive relationships, and enjoy beautiful conversations with others, you’ll want to do like the extraordinary conversationalists out there and look outward, not inward.
+If you want to have extraordinary networking opportunities, establish fun, productive relationships, and enjoy beautiful conversations with others, you’ll want to do like the extraordinary conversationalists do: Look outward, not inward.